daolf/AdventOfCode2022-VS-GPT-3/Readme.md

 - day_X_a.py: Solution given from GPT
 - day_X_input.txt: Input of the problem
-- day_X_gpt.pdf: Screenshot of my "conversation" with the agent (file corrupted for day 1 and 2 ...)
+- day_X_gpt.png: Screenshot of my "conversation" with the agent (file corrupted for day 1)

 ## Results: